 permanent road closures and over/underpasses along the corridor, click here:

 No. As design was nearing completion, consultants did a thorough noise study based on INDOT’s noise policy, which was updated in June 2011.
 While the study revealed a noise barrier would be feasible, it did not meet the minimum standards to be considered reasonable.
 For more details, click here.
 To review the study, click here.

 The Indiana General Assembly directed the Indiana Department of Transportation (INDOT) to study the transportation corridor between Indianapolis and South Bend.
-Currently, INDOT is developing three sections of this corridor, including the upgrade of US 31 in Hamilton County, Howard County, and Marshall and St. Joseph counties.
+Currently, INDOT has opened US 31 through Kokomo, and is developing the sections of the corridor in Hamilton County, and Marshall and St. Joseph counties.